-- In a Single-node installation, you must install these dependencies on the node that will host the Salt Master, the Enterprise API (RaaS), a Redis database, and a PostgreSQL database.
+- In a Single-node installation, you must install these dependencies on the node that will host the Salt master, the RaaS, a Redis database, and a PostgreSQL database.

-- In a Multi-node installation, you must install these dependencies on all nodes that will host the Salt Master(s), the Enterprise API (RaaS), the Redis database, and the PostgreSQL database.
+- In a Multi-node installation, you must install these dependencies on all nodes that will host the Salt master, the RaaS, the Redis database, and the PostgreSQL database.

-If you don’t install these dependencies, the SaltStack Enterprise installer will fail during either installation scenarios.
+If you don’t install these dependencies, the SaltStack Config installer will fail during either installation scenarios.